bumoproject/bumo-docs-en/docs/dpos_10.md

 For all types of expired proposals (including application for consensus nodes, ecological nodes, committee members, withdrawals and abolitions, and all types of proposals to update configuration of election), any user can trigger this interface to clean up the expired proposal.

 - Transfer 0BU to the DPOS contract.
-- The input field of the `transfer currency` operation is filled with `{ "method":"clean", "params" : {"item": " the proposal item is filled in here", "address": "the address of the proposer the proposed ", "operate": " the proposal type is filled in here"} }`, and pay attention to the use of escape characters.
+- The input field of the `transferring BU assets` operation is filled with `{ "method":"clean", "params" : {"item": " the proposal item is filled in here", "address": "the address of the proposer the proposed ", "operate": " the proposal type is filled in here"} }`, and pay attention to the use of escape characters.
 - If the overdue proposal to be cleared is the application proposal or the withdrawal proposal, and the proposal involves a deposit, the deposit will be refunded to the account when the proposal is cleared.

 >Example